 (e) If Energy Manager is required by any Applicable Law, Permit or Lender to produce any projection, report or any other document, it shall prepare such report timely and shall submit the same to Owner with sufficient time that Owner may comment thereon.

 8.2 Books and Records .
 Energy Manager shall maintain in accordance with Good Industry Practice complete, accurate and up-to-date records which are pertinent to the performance of Energy Manager's obligations hereunder, and all expenses and costs incurred under this Agreement and payment thereof.
 Energy Manager shall ensure that such books and records are kept separate from its own books and records.
-Energy Manager shall retain all such books and records for a minimum of [four (4) years] or, if longer, the relevant period required by Applicable Law.
+Energy Manager shall retain all such books and records for a minimum of four (4) years or, if longer, the relevant Period required by Applicable Law.

 8.3 Audits .

 (a) From time-to-time, but not more frequently than two (2) times per Contract Year, either Party, or the Lenders at any time, may designate any qualified responsible Person to carry out audit tasks of a financial, technical or other nature in relation to the Facility and the Services for the Facility, to discuss the affairs, finances and accounts of the other Party which relate to this Agreement and are relevant to the Facility, with the other Party’s officers and staff at such time as may reasonably be requested.
 All contracts, books, records, documents and vouchers relating to the Services and the Facility shall at such times be open to the inspection of any such Person, who may make such copies thereof or extracts therefrom as such Person may deem appropriate.
 Any such copies or extracts shall be considered confidential and shall be used for the sole purpose of supporting the findings of the audit.
-Notwithstanding anything herein to the contrary, neither Owner nor the Lenders shall have the right to inspect any books relating to Energy Manager’s overall portfolio or dealings with third parties.
+Notwithstanding anything herein to the contrary, neither Owner nor the Lenders shall have the right to inspect any books relating to Energy Manager’s overall portfolio or dealings with Third Parties.

-(b) Each Party shall remain entitled to conduct a subsequent audit and review of all costs incurred and paid by Energy Manager or Owner, together with any supporting documentation, for a period of one (1) year from and after the close of the Contract Year in which such costs were incurred.
+(b) Each Party shall remain entitled to conduct a subsequent audit and review of all costs incurred and paid by Energy Manager or Owner, together with any supporting documentation, for a Period of one (1) year from and after the close of the Contract Year in which such costs were incurred.
 If, pursuant to such audit and review, either Party determines that any amount previously paid by Owner was inaccurate, such Party may submit a claim to the other Party indicating the amount and explaining why it does not consider the amount to have been accurate.
 Any amounts determined to be due either Party shall be paid, together with interest thereon from the date of such payment until the date of repayment at the Interest Rate, within thirty (30) days of determination, unless disputed by either Party.
 If there is a dispute as to any item of cost, Owner and Energy Manager will meet and use their best efforts to agree if the relevant item was properly due and payable.
 If Owner and Energy Manager are not able to resolve any issues raised by such audit and review, such disputed items will be resolved in accordance with the provisions of Article XV.

 ARTICLE IX FORCE MAJEURE